Hull F.C.: The summer season era

-For the 2007 season, Hull F.C. signed five players: Matt Sing (a prolific National Rugby League try-scorer and Australian representative), Hutch Maiava, Willie Manu, Danny Tickle and Wayne Godwin.
-The 'Hull Derby' also returned for the 2007 season due to Rovers' promotion from National League 1.
-The first of four of these derby matches was played on Easter Monday, 9 April 2007, at the KC Stadium.
-The game was played in front of a sell-out attendance of 23,002 and ended with a result for the Black and Whites who had been struggling early in the season.
-The final score was 22–14 with Sid Domic crossing the line for the Airlie Birds in the final seconds.
+Hull F.C. signed five players for the 2007 season: Matt Sing, a prolific National Rugby League try-scorer and Australian representative; Hutch Maiava; Willie Manu; Danny Tickle; and Wayne Godwin.
+The "Hull Derby" also returned for the 2007 season due to Rovers' promotion from National League 1.
+The first of four of these derby matches was played on Easter Monday, 9 April 2007, at the KC Stadium in front of a sell-out attendance of 23,002 and ended with a win for Hull F.C., who had been struggling early in the season.
+The final score was 22–14 with Sid Domic crossing the line for Hull F.C. in the final seconds.